Buried unstrained germanium channels: a lattice-matched platform for quantum technology: Results and discussion

 One-dimensional Schr\"{o}dinger–Poisson simulations of the heavy-hole (HH) and light-hole (LH) band edges along the growth direction $z$ are shown in the right panel of Fig.~\ref{fig:one}(a).
-The electric field from the insulated top-gate induces a triangular quantum well at the buried Ge/Si$_{0.2}$Ge$_{0.8}$ heterojunction for accumulation of a 2DHG \cite{Scappucci_patent}.
-The HH wavefunction ($|\psi|$) resides predominantly in the unstrained Ge layer, where charge carrier confinement is promoted by a band-offset of about $125 ~\mathrm{meV}$ at the heterojunction, arising from the strain-induced splitting of the HH and LH bands in the Si$_{0.2}$Ge$_{0.8}$ layer.
-While the band offset is comparable to that in strained Ge quantum wells ($\sim130 ~\mathrm{meV}$) \cite{sammak_shallow_2019}, the HH--LH energy splitting is quite different.
-In this case, quantum confinement in the unstrained Ge layer yields a HH--LH splitting of about $3 ~\mathrm{meV}$ --- much smaller than the $70 ~\mathrm{meV}$ typically observed in strained Ge quantum wells.
+The electric field from the insulated top-gate induces a triangular quantum well at the buried Ge/$\varepsilon$-Si$_{0.2}$Ge$_{0.8}$ heterojunction for accumulation of a 2DHG \cite{Scappucci_patent}, advancing the theoretical understanding of these heterojunction presented in earlier work \cite{people_indirect_1986}.
+The HH wavefunction ($|\psi|$) resides predominantly in the unstrained Ge layer, where charge carrier confinement is promoted by a band-offset of about $125 ~\mathrm{meV}$ at the heterojunction, arising from the strain-induced splitting of the HH and LH bands in the $\varepsilon$-Si$_{0.2}$Ge$_{0.8}$ layer and from quantum confinement of gate-induced charge within the Ge layer.
+While the band offset is comparable to that in $\varepsilon$-Ge quantum wells ($\sim130 ~\mathrm{meV}$) \cite{sammak_shallow_2019}, the HH--LH energy splitting is quite different.
+In this case, quantum confinement in the unstrained Ge layer yields a HH--LH splitting of about $3 ~\mathrm{meV}$ --- much smaller than the $70 ~\mathrm{meV}$ typically observed in $\varepsilon$-Ge.
 Nevertheless, this splitting remains sufficiently large to avoid the valley splitting challenge present for electrons in strained Si quantum wells \cite{friesen_magnetic_2006,degliesposti2024low}.

-Figure~\ref{fig:one}b shows a high angle annular dark field (HAADF) scanning transmission electron microscopy (STEM) image of the active layers of the heterostructure, along with the energy dispersive X-ray (EDX) profile of the Ge content $x_{\mathrm{Ge}}$.
+Figure~\ref{fig:one}b shows a high angle annular dark field (HAADF) scanning transmission electron microscopy (STEM) image of the active layers of the heterostructure, along with the energy dispersive X-ray (EDX) profile of the Ge concentration $x_{\mathrm{Ge}}$.
 The image confirms the high-quality epitaxial deposition of a $52(1) ~\mathrm{nm}$ thick Si$_{0.2}$Ge$_{0.8}$ barrier with no visible defects crossing the buried heterojunction.
-We estimate a characteristic length-scale $4\tau$ of the heterojunction interface of $3.8(3) ~\mathrm{nm}$, by fitting the Ge content profile to a sigmoid model (see the Supplementary Material).
+We estimate an upper bound for the characteristic length-scale $4\tau$ of the heterojunction interface of $3.8(3) ~\mathrm{nm}$ by fitting the Ge content profile to a sigmoid model (see the Supporting Information).